Generalized range of slow random walks on trees

 \end{lemm}

 \begin{proof} When $\R^k$ is a totally order set, the first inequality above is the well known regular FKG inequality.
-Here, we can easly extend it to the partial order $\leq_k$.
-Indeed, since $\Tilde{f}_i$ is increasing for any $i\in\{1,2\}$, we have, by independence of increments of $S$
+Here, we can easily extend it to the partial order $\leq_k$.
+Indeed, since $\Tilde{f}_i$ is non-decreasing for any $i\in\{1,2\}$, we have, by independence of increments of $S$